 Best Multi-Sport Versatility

 Thule Chariot Cross 2 with Jogging Kit

-The Thule Chariot Cross 2 with Jog Kit is the Swiss Army Knife of strollers and won a Top Pick award for Outdoor Versatility.
-This trailer style stroller earned higher scores than the option it replaced, and we loved the improved features and functionality.
-This two-seater bike trailer is good for strolling, jogging, cross-country skiing, and biking with the right accessories (sold separately).
-If you love the outdoors and staying active, and aren't sure how you will keep your old habits after your baby arrives, then this is the stroller for your family.
+The Thule Chariot Cross 2 with Jog Kit is the Swiss Army Knife of strollers with exceptional Outdoor Versatility.
+This trailer-style stroller earned higher scores than the option it replaced, and we love the improved features and functionality.
+This two-seater bike trailer is suitable for strolling, jogging, cross-country skiing, and biking with the right accessories (sold separately).
+If you love the outdoors and staying active, then this is the stroller for your family.

-This stroller is probably not the best solution for every family; with a price tag over $1000, you should be confident that outdoor adventures are in your future.
-It is also heavier and larger than a traditional jogging stroller so you should check your car to ensure it will fit where you need it to.
-But, if your budget allows and you love being outdoors we think you will enjoy sharing it with your baby in this all-purpose strolling dynamo.
+This stroller is probably not the best solution for every family; with a hefty price tag, you should be confident that outdoor adventures are in your future.
+It is also heavier and more substantial than a traditional jogging stroller, so you should check your car to ensure it will fit.
+But, if your budget allows and you love being outdoors, we think you will enjoy sharing it with your baby in this all-purpose strolling dynamo.

 Read review: Thule Chariot Cross 2 with Jog Kit